harvard-lts/dais-dlq-handler-service/README.md

 #### Run using Docker commands

-Note that this option will only run an HDHS container, without ActiveMQ containers.
+Note that this option will only run an DDHS container, without ActiveMQ containers.

-First, build HDHS Docker image:
+First, build DDHS Docker image:
 ````
 docker build --tag hdhs .
 ````